sungchun12/aiy-vision-kit/README.md

 **Directions**:
 1. Download 'buzzer_victory_fanfare.py' into your vision kit's directory
-2. Open the rasberry pi terminal
+2. Open the rasberry pi terminal for your vision kit
 3. Copy and paste the directory path where you placed the file
 4. Open the terminal
 5. Type into terminal: "cd <your-path in step 3>"